microsoft/FASTER/docs/cs/FasterKV.md

 ### NuGet
 You can install FASTER binaries using Nuget, from Nuget.org.
-Right-click on your project, manage NuGet packages, browse for FASTER.
-Here is a [direct link](https://www.nuget.org/packages/Microsoft.FASTER).
+Right-click on your project, manage NuGet packages, browse for Microsoft.FASTER.Core.
+Here is a [direct link](https://www.nuget.org/packages/Microsoft.FASTER.Core).

 ## Basic Concepts